hilltop-software/sampler_qa_checks_demo/README.md

 # Sampler QA Checks Plugin Demonstration

-This repository provides demonstration code for runnign QA checks in Sampler as a Hilltop plugin.
+This repository provides demonstration code for running QA checks in Sampler as a Hilltop plugin.
 It requires a Hilltop Sampler installation.

 For more information, read the Hilltop guide for developing Hilltop plugins.

+> [!NOTE]
+> You do no have to implement your plugin following this architecture.
+All your plugin needs is an entry point that implements `sampler_qa_checks()` and use `HilltopHost.Sampler.SaveQACheck()` to save your QA checks to the database.
+Even saving QA checks is optional, you may chose to write a report somewhere instead, it's entirely up to you.
+>
+> For example, you may wish to save just a single `OK` QA check for the whole run, once all results are in and all checks pass.

 ## Hilltop Python package installation